 10. Put calls & visits on a calendar

 If you’re like me, chances are you might have an extra calendar laying around, but if not, you can easily find a free printable one online, so no expense there.
 Take some time and plan out when you can dedicate time to visit and/or call your mom.
-Imagine your delight when she opens your gift, knowing she can take those dates to look forward to throughout the year.
+Imagine her delight when she opens your gift, knowing she can have those dates to look forward to throughout the year.
 That’s just precious right there.

 11. Set up a schedule to help with chores

 Now that I think about it, you could combine this idea with the one above.
 Or it could be its own thing.
 You could create a calendar with dates of when you can come help out with some chores.
 Maybe it could be helping your mom do a deep clean, or just reaching places that are hard for her to get to.
 Planning times to come fix dinner and eat together would be awesome for both of you, and you could do the clean-up afterward.